Phil Scraton

 Phil Scraton (born 3 May 1949) is a critical criminologist, academic and author.
 He is a social researcher, known particularly for his investigative work into the context, circumstances and aftermath of the 1989 Hillsborough disaster.
 More recently, he was a member of the Hillsborough Independent Panel and headed its research.
-Currently he is Professor Emeritus, School of Law at Queen's University Belfast, and formerly Director of the Childhood, Transition and Social Justice Initiative.
+Currently he is professor emeritus, School of Law at Queen's University Belfast, and formerly Director of the Childhood, Transition and Social Justice Initiative.

 His research includes the investigation of and inquiry into controversial deaths, most notably the Hillsborough disaster on 15 April 1989 in which 97 football fans were crushed to death.
 He has also researched deaths in custody, the marginalisation and criminalisation of children and young people, the politics of imprisonment, and the analysis of disasters and their impact on the bereaved and survivors.

 Early life and education

 Phil Scraton was born in 1949 in Wallasey, Wirral, Cheshire (now Merseyside)) and moved to Liverpool in the late 1960s.
-Brought up a Roman Catholic he attended Sacred Heart Primary School, Moreton and was a seminarian at Ushaw College, Durham 1962-1968.
+Brought up a Roman Catholic he attended Sacred Heart Primary School, Moreton and was a seminarian at Ushaw College, Durham 1962–1968.
 Soon after leaving the seminary he rejected religion.
 Completing school at Wallasey College of FE, he studied Sociology at the University of Liverpool, gaining a BA and an MA by research.
 His Masters thesis "Images of Deviance and Politics of Assimilation" examined State institutionalised racism against the Irish Travelling community in Liverpool.
 His doctoral thesis "Unreasonable Force: Class, Marginality and the Political Autonomy of the Police" was awarded by Lancaster University and focused on policing in the context of the United Kingdom's inner city disturbances in the early 1980s and the 1984/85 Coal Dispute.
 A qualified teacher, he holds an Advanced Diploma in Outdoor Education.
 In December 2016 he received an honorary Doctor of Laws of the University of Liverpool.
-In July 2018 he was awarded honorary doctorates by Edge Hill University and Lancaster University.
+In July 2018 he was awarded honorary doctorates by Edge Hill University (Honorary Doctor of Philosophy, HonDPhil), and Lancaster University.